The Woodland Pathways Model for Betrayal Recovery

 The Woodland Pathways Method is informed by established work in attachment theory, interpersonal neurobiology, trauma treatment, EMDR, and relationship science.
 This approach draws from leaders such as John Bowlby, Daniel Siegel, Laurel Parnell, Richard Schwartz, and Sue Johnson.
 It reflects decades of clinical and research-based understanding of how people heal.

 Rather than presenting theory alone, the Woodland Pathways Method offers a clear, structured pathway.
-It helps women move from the disorientation of betrayal toward stability, clarity, and integration.
-It also guides them to a calm life grounded in self-respect.
+It helps women move from the disorientation of betrayal toward stability, clarity, and integration — and toward a calm life grounded in self-respect.

 Woodland Pathways Method — Origin Statement

 The Woodland Pathways Method was developed by Teresa Zuvela, LMHC.
-She is a licensed mental health counselor.
-She has more than twenty-five years of clinical experience.
+She is a licensed mental health counselor with more than twenty-five years of clinical experience.
 Her work primarily involves assisting women navigating relational disruption, betrayal trauma, and midlife transition.

-Throughout decades of practice, Teresa observed many women.
-They struggled after betrayal and processed the shock of discovery.
-They were also trying to rebuild their sense of safety, clarity, and self-trust.
-This was while they faced profound uncertainty about the future of their relationships and lives.
+Throughout decades of practice, Teresa observed many women struggling after betrayal as they processed the shock of discovery.
+They were also trying to rebuild their sense of safety, clarity, and self-trust — while facing profound uncertainty about the future of their relationships and lives.

 The Woodland Pathways Method emerged from this clinical work.
 It reflects an understanding that healing after betrayal involves multiple steps.
 It is not a single decision or insight.
 Healing is a gradual process of stabilization, discernment, reclamation of self, and integration.

-The Woodland Pathways Method integrates trauma-informed care, attachment repair, nervous system awareness, and depth-oriented therapeutic work.
+The model integrates trauma-informed care, attachment repair, nervous system awareness, and depth-oriented therapeutic work.
 It is intended to offer a steady framework for navigating one of the most disorienting experiences many women face.

 About the Therapist

-Teresa Zuvela, LMHC is a Certified Sex Addiction Therapist (CSAT).
-She is also a Certified Partner Trauma Therapist (CPTT).
+Teresa Zuvela, LMHC is a Certified Sex Addiction Therapist (CSAT) and a Certified Partner Trauma Therapist (CPTT).
 She provides telehealth betrayal trauma therapy in Washington State.

 Intellectual Property Notice

-At Woodland Pathways Counseling, the clinical frameworks, educational materials, and written resources shared on this site represent original work.
-This work was developed through many years of clinical practice and study.
+At Woodland Pathways Counseling, the clinical frameworks, educational materials, and written resources shared on this site represent original work, developed through many years of clinical practice and study.

-The Woodland Pathways Method was developed by Teresa Zuvela, LMHC.
-She drew on more than twenty-five years of experience working with women.
-Her expertise includes helping women navigate betrayal trauma, relational disruption, and midlife transition.
+The Woodland Pathways Method was developed by Teresa Zuvela, LMHC, drawing on more than twenty-five years of experience helping women navigate betrayal trauma, relational disruption, and midlife transition.

 Written descriptions of this model, visual diagrams, educational guides, articles, and teaching materials are created by Teresa Zuvela.
 These materials are part of the intellectual property of Woodland Pathways Counseling.